DJI Mavic Air is a folding 4K camera drone for the masses

 DJI's colorful little Spark is enough camera drone for most people and starts around $400.
-But if you want more -- longer range, a better camera, more flight time -- you had to step all the way up to the company's Mavic Pro ($999.00 at Dell Home).
+But if you want more -- longer range, a better camera, more flight time -- you had to step all the way up to the company's Mavic Pro.
 And that's where the new Mavic Air comes in.

 Announced Tuesday, the Air is essentially an upgraded Spark that folds like the Mavic Pro to make it more convenient for travel and has four folding feet to help lift it above grass and gravel for take-offs and landings.
 It can fly further and faster than the Spark and stay in the air longer: DJI claims a flight time of up to 21 minutes.
 That's not quite as good as the Pro's 30 minutes, but better than the Spark's 16 minutes.